 Concern about the health effects of sugar-sweetened beverages is mounting.
 Compelling research out of Friedman and the HNRCA has linked consumption of SSBs to non-alcoholic fatty liver disease, and to 184,000 deaths per year in the world due to diabetes and other obesity-related diseases.
 This spring, researchers and students at Friedman decided to take action.

-In February, Friedman doctoral candidate Alison Brown initiated a collaboration with the Family Department of Medicine at Carney Hospital in Dorchester, the goal of which was to develop visual tools physicians could use to educate their patients about the health effects of sugar- sweetened beverages.
+In February of 2015, Friedman doctoral candidate Alison Brown initiated a collaboration with the Family Department of Medicine at Carney Hospital in Dorchester, the goal of which was to develop visual tools physicians could use to educate their patients about the health effects of sugar- sweetened beverages.

 “This all started because Alison Brown and I happened to cross paths and shared our interests in public health,” says Michael Richardson, MD, lead resident at Carney Hospital’s Department of Family Medicine.
 Beginning with a didactic discussion with department residents, Brown, under the mentorship of Professor Sara Folta, took what started as a brainstorming session and turned the resulting ideas into a remarkable directed study opportunity where Friedman students could turn research into practice.